BasedHardware/omi/README.md

 - Have the device/NRF Board? run ```cd AppWithWearable``` in terminal
 4. Install [Flutter](https://docs.flutter.dev/get-started/install/macos/mobile-ios?tab=download) and [CocoaPods](https://guides.cocoapods.org/using/getting-started.html)
 5. Install your environment variables
-- For AppWithWearable, open file api_calls.dart located in  ``` AppWithWearable/lib/backend/api_requests  ``` Find "Whisper" and instead of <key>, provide your own api-key for openai whisper for transcriptions to work
+- For AppWithWearable, open file api_calls.dart located in  ``` AppWithWearable/lib/backend/api_requests  ``` Find "Whisper" and instead of "key", provide your own api-key for openai whisper for transcriptions to work

 ![CleanShot 2024-03-25 at 21 58 42](https://github.com/BasedHardware/Friend/assets/43514161/d0fb89d2-07fd-44e3-8563-68f938bb2319)
 - For AppStandalone, update variables in in .env.template file